Meet the Author

 Meet Robert L. O’Neill, an artist, children’s book author, poet, playwright, actor and a chef who loves all things creative.

 Robert grew up in the environment where adults were not always emotionally there for him.
 He knows first hand what it feels like for a child to seek love and attention.
-Later in life, Robert has turned to art as a way of healing and self expression.
-He has since made art a part of his life in its many forms.
+Robert has turned to art as a way of healing and self expression and has since made art a part of his life in its many forms.

 He originally created Sammy the flying purple baby elephant in 2017 at Stewart Cubley’s Painting Experience Workshop.
-Later that night, Robert found himself mindlessly spending time on a social media platform.
+One night Robert found himself mindlessly spending time on a social media platform as many of us do.
 He grew aware of how unfulfilled he felt, looking outside himself for satisfaction instead of going within, by the means of creative expression.

-Robert realized that the excessive use of smartphone, mindless Internet surfing, endless social media checking often kills our imagination.
+Robert realized that the excessive use of the smartphone, mindless Internet surfing, endless social media checking often kills our imagination.
 We are looking for something to fulfill us rather than turning within for that satisfaction.
 We are trying to fill the emptiness we feel.
-It disconnects us not only from others, but from ourselves.
+It disconnects us not only from ourselves but from others.

-“When writing or doing creative work, I don’t need anything else outside of myself to satisfy me, to fill me up.
-I feel the sense of well being”
+“When writing, painting or doing any kind of creative work, I don’t need anything else outside of myself to satisfy me, to fill me up.
+I feel the sense of self, purpose and well being”

 – Robert L. O’Neill